Khuman

+Number of families

 Mythology

 Khuman was the son of Iputhou Pakhangba and Loikhumpi Mawai Thoungailenpi.
 He was born inside Kangla Palace, Imphal at evening when sunset sky is somewhat dark in colour.
 He ruled the Mayang Imphal province of Kangleipak kingdom as the Khuman province for several years.
 Khuman Khamba, one of legendary powerful hero from Moirang was amongst Khuman Salai(clan).